Man Jailed 10years For Robbery

 He said Dida, however, left him after he received a call from his wife.

-Prosecution said Solomon resides at the Yam Market in Agbogbloshie in Accra whiles Adam unemployed resides at Kumasi Airport roundabout in the Ashanti region.
+Prosecution said Solomon resides at the Yam Market in Agbogbloshie in Accra while Adam, unemployed, resides at Kumasi Airport roundabout in the Ashanti Region.

 Prosecution said Azure informed Adam about a car snatching business, saying he knew one Nana who receive the vehicles and was ready to pay huge sums of money for any taxi brought to him for purchase.